Scecina-STEM/Robotics/README.md

   * Make sure that the branch is main
 * Once the code editor loads up, first change what branch you are on.
   * At the very bottom left, next to the codespace name, it should say main
-  * Click on that, then at the top select you branch
+  * Click on that, then at the top select your branch

 After you change branches, do the following.
 After you change branches, do the following.